 There are dozens of varieties that fall roughly into three categories: reds, yellow or golds, and whites.
 Growth is influenced by both variety and climate.
-More common varieties include Albino (white), Bulls Blood, Candy Cane, Chioggia, Crosby Egyptian, Detroit, Early Wonder, Golden, and Ruby; the hybrid Red Ace is also popular, as well as the award-winning Perfect Detroit and Ruby Queen.
+Common varieties include Albino (white), Bulls Blood, Candy Cane, Chioggia, Crosby Egyptian, Detroit, Early Wonder, Golden, and Ruby; the hybrid Red Ace is also popular, as well as the award-winning Perfect Detroit and Ruby Queen.

 Another variety of the same family, the sugar beet, has high concentrations of sucrose and is primarily cultivated for commercial sugar production, not for consumption.

-Pests include leaf miners (small white maggots that feed on the leaves), which do not impact root yield but can affect the leaves like aphids, which can discolor leaves and transmit viruses.
-Leafhoppers will drain fluid from leaves causing tip burn and yellow discoloration.
+Beets are subject to several pests and fungi.
+Pests include leafminers, which do not impact root yield but can affect leaves; leafhoppers will drain fluid from leaves causing tipburn and yellow discoloration.
 Flea beetles feed on seedlings, eating holes in the immature root, while cutworms will destroy young plants and can also feed on mature leaves.
-Weeding will reduce their presence.